-In March 2016 the AIFMD was implemented into Polish law and it came into force at the beginning of June.
+In March 2016 the AIFMD was implemented into Polish law and it came into force at the beginning of June that year.
 Since the implementation of AIFMD in Poland, AIFMD provisions on exemptions, general arrangements for business activity, depositaries, leverage, transparency and supervision apply to certain entities.
-Under Polish law several types of entities can be recognized as AIFs, i.e. (a) a specialized open-end investment fund ("SFIO"), (b) a closed-end investment fund ("FIZ") and (c) an alternative investment company ("ASI"), i.e. a joint-stock company, a limited partnership and limited joint-stock partnership (having a capital company as a general partner) or an European company, if their only business activity (subject to exceptions) is the collection of assets from investors for the purpose of investing them for those investors and in accordance with their investment policy.
+Under Polish law several types of entities can be recognized as AIFs, i.e. (a) a specialized openend investment fund ("SFIO"), (b) a closed-end investment fund ("FIZ") and (c) an alternative investment company ("ASI"), i.e. a joint-stock company, a limited partnership and limited joint-stock partnership (having a capital company as a general partner) or an European company, if their only business activity (subject to exceptions) is the collection of assets from investors for the purpose of investing them for those investors and in accordance with their investment policy.
 The SFIO and the FIZ are managed by the Investment Fund Company ("TFI"), whereas the ASI is managed by the ASI Manager ("ZASI") (hereinafter together as "AIFMs").
 These entities are required to hold a permit issued by the Polish Financial Supervision Authority ("PFSA") or to be registered in the AIFMs register depending on the value of assets under the management (except for TFIs, which are always required to hold a permit to manage the SFIO or FIZ).
 What is more, AIFMs can transfer the management obligations to the AFIMs from the Member State under the management agreement.
 EEA AFIs can be admitted to trading in Poland among professional and, under certain circumstances, individual investors.
 EEA AIFMs may introduce EEA AFIs managed by them to trading in Poland upon a notification served on the PFSA.
-This notification must be provided by the EEA AIFMs home State competent authority and it must include EEA AFI internal regulations and a letter of confirmation stating that EEA AIFM is authorized to manage EEA AIF.
+This notification must be provided by the EEA AIFMs home State competent authority and it must include EEA AFI internal regulations and a letter of confirmation stating that the EEA AIFM is authorized to manage EEA AIFs.
 2. Third country AIFMs Non-EEA AIFMs can establish their presence in Poland upon the PSFA authorization and in certain circumstances based on an entry in the AFIMs register.
 Unless Polish implementing legislation provides otherwise, the same provisions as in the case of AIFMs with a seat in Poland apply to Non-EEA AIFMs and Non-EEA AFIs.
 In addition, Non-EEA AIFMs are requested to provide the PFSA with a statement on the competent authority the supervision of which they are subject to.
-3. Fees Poland does not charge any application fees for passporting notifications, however, certain fees up to EUR 4,500 might be charged subject to secondary legislation on the costs of capital market supervision.
+3. Fees Poland does not charge any application fees for passporting notifications, however, certain fees might be charged subject to secondary legislation on the costs of capital market supervision.
+There is also a fee of EUR 4,500 for registration in the register maintained by the PFSA.